allpix-squared/allpix-squared/src/modules/SPICENetlistWriter/README.md

 ## Description
 Integrates micro-electronics simulation elements in the Allpix Squared simulation flow.
 Allows the user to generate netlists (input file used by an electrical simulator to simulate the behavior of the circuit) from a given netlist template. `SPECTRE` (Cadence environment) and `SPICE` syntaxes are allowed and can be selected using the `target` parameter.
 This module is mostly intended for analog front-end electrical simulation using the `PixelCharge` object data.

-The netlist template needs to be formated as described and illustrated (`SPECTRE` syntax) below:
+The netlist template needs to be formatted as described and illustrated (`SPECTRE` syntax) below:
 - The netlist header.
 - A sub-circuit describing the circuit of interest (analog front-end for example).
 - If necessary, other instances (for example other voltage or current sources of the front-end).